RYBD BLOG

 • When the company wants to accumulate funds to reinvest and opts to take advantage of the relatively low C corporation tax rate up front

-Changing Your Company’s Corporate Entity
+Changing Your Business Entity Structure

 • It’s easier to go from a partnership or sole proprietorship to a corporation than vice versa.